php-dev-br/laravel-doc-pt-br/container.md

     $transistor = $this->app->make(Transistor::class);

-If some of your class's dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method.
+If some of your class' dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method.
 For example, we may manually pass the `$id` constructor argument required by the `Transistor` service: